wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    Also in the Git world, "checkout" means viewing something at a particular <strong>point in time</strong> when particular edits occurred in the past.
 This ability to "time travel" is what makes Git so powerful.

-   But first, we need to transfer the repository onto our local drive on our laptop:
+   But first, we need to transfer the repository onto our local drive on our laptop.

 1. Under the "Connect to Repository" default tab, label "Url:", double-click on the "git://" to replace it by pressing command+V to paste from Clipboard.